raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

   return [upperLeft, upperRight, lowerRight, lowerLeft];
 };
 ```
-`combine` makes use of a little help from some functions we saw in [an essay about generators][jsg]:
+Our `combine` function, `rotateAndCombineArrays`, makes use of a little help from some functions we saw in [an essay about generators][jsg]:

 [jsg]: http://raganwald.com/2016/05/07/javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.html "JavaScript Generators for People Who Don't Give a Shit About GettingStuffDone™"